 The slices of beef were much thicker than what we were expecting, which made it chewier than we would have liked.
 We ended up making our own dipping sauce for the beef with chili, soy and vinegar.
-Not something we would order again.

 The celery salad was refreshing and crunchy.
 Sesame oil and salt is such a simple dressing, but works so well in this salad.

 Green Onion w/Tofu

 Thick slices of silken tofu sitting in a tasty soy, sesame oil and green onion sauce.
 The tofu was soft, but just firm enough to pick up with chopsticks.
 The sauce highlighted the flavor of the tofu.